Connect with others who understand.

 Although PsA can develop slowly with mild symptoms, several members of MyPsoriasisTeam report rapid and severe onset.
 “I was diagnosed with psoriatic arthritis very quickly after discovering my first tiny sign of psoriasis, and unfortunately, it progressed quickly,” explained one member.
 Another said, “This disease came out of nowhere!
 I was literally fine, then boom, my feet started hurting and getting worse and worse.”

-Psoriatic arthritis flares — on-and-off periods of worsening symptoms — can make coping with foot PsA even more challenging, say members of MyPsoriasisTeam.
-“Some days I am totally fine and other days, the flares are so bad I can barely walk,” said one member.
-“During a flare I need walking sticks to help me along,” said another.
+PsA flares — on-and-off periods of worsening symptoms — can make coping with foot PsA even more challenging, say members of MyPsoriasisTeam.
+“Some days, I am totally fine and other days, the flares are so bad I can barely walk,” said one member.
+“During a flare, I need walking sticks to help me along,” said another.

 Common Symptoms of Psoriatic Arthritis in the Feet

-Common PsA foot symptoms reported by members of MyPsoriasisTeam include swelling, pain where the tendons attach to the bone, and dactylitis (“sausage toes”).
+Common PsA foot symptoms reported by members of MyPsoriasisTeam include swelling, pain where the tendons attach to the bone, and dactylitis.

 Dactylitis

-Also known as “sausage toes,” dactylitis is one of the cardinal signs of foot PsA.
-Up to 40 percent of people with foot psoriatic arthritis experience swelling of the entire toe, making it hard to move or use it.
+Also known as “sausage toes,” dactylitis is one of the main signs of PsA.
+Up to 40 percent of people diagnosed with the disease experience swelling of the entire toe or finger, making it hard to move or use it.
+Although it can affect both hands and feet, as shown in a study in Annals of the Rheumatic Diseases, toes are affected more frequently.
 Dactylitis usually indicates that PsA is getting worse.
 “My toes look like, ugh, sausages,” wrote one member.
 Another shared, “I have two toes with dactylitis that get quite sore at times.
 Seeing my podiatrist weekly helps.”

 Enthesitis